Oshkosh Corporation: History

 On August 25, 2015, Oshkosh was awarded the U.S. military's Joint Light Tactical Vehicle contract.
 The initial JLTV award is valued at $6.75 billion for up to 16,901 vehicles.
 The procurement objective for JLTV stands at 49,099 Army and 9,091 Marines, with the Navy and Air Force also having smaller requirements.
 The estimated program cost is $47.6 billion.
 JLTV will partially replace the AM General Humvee.

 On November 7, 2017, the Oshkosh Common Council approved a proposal to sell part of the century-old Lake Shore Golf Course along the shore of Lake Butte des Morts to Oshkosh Corp. for its new headquarters.
 On November 22, 2017, the Oshkosh Corporation announced it would build the new headquarters on the golf course.
 The city plans to redevelop the rest of the golf course into a new public space.

 On February 7, 2018, the U.S. Army announced that the Family of Medium Tactical Vehicles A2 (FMTV A2) contract had been awarded to Oshkosh Defense.
 Oshkosh was already building the FMTV A1P2, having been awarded this contract in August 2009.
 As of August 2021, Oshkosh has built around 40,000 FMTVs for the US military and others.

 In February 2020, Oshkosh Corporation was named one of the 2020 World's Most Ethical Companies by Ethisphere, a for-profit organization.

 In February 2021, Oshkosh Defense was awarded the U.S. Postal Service's Next Generation Delivery Vehicle (NGDV) mail truck contract for between 50,000 and 165,000 units over ten years, with production start targeted for 2023.
 The fleet will include low-emissions internal combustion engine vehicles as well as battery electric vehicles (BEVs) and could be worth over $6 billion.

 Locations

 Oshkosh Corporation is headquartered in Oshkosh, Wisconsin.
 It has manufacturing operations in eight U.S. states and in Australia, Canada, China, France and Romania, and through investments in joint ventures in Mexico and Brazil.
 The access equipment division is headquartered in McConnellsburg, Pennsylvania; the Defense division in Oshkosh, Wisconsin; the Fire & Emergency division in Appleton, Wisconsin; and the Commercial division in Dodge Center, Minnesota.

 Oshkosh products and services are sold in more than 150 countries around the globe.
 The company also maintains a global service network.

 Subsidiaries

-Oshkosh Corp. manufactures, distributes, and services products under fourteen brands: Oshkosh, Oshkosh AeroTech, Oshkosh Airport Products, Oshkosh Defense, Frontline Communications, Hinowa, IMT, Jerr-Dan, JLG, London Machinery Inc., Maxi Métal, McNeilus, Pierce Manufacturing, and Pratt Miller.
+Oshkosh Corporation manufactures, distributes, and services products under fourteen brands: Oshkosh, Oshkosh AeroTech, Oshkosh Airport Products, Oshkosh Defense LLC, Frontline Communications, Hinowa, IMT (Iowa Mold Tooling Co., Inc.), JerrDan LLC, JLG Industries Inc., London Machinery Inc., Maxi Métal, McNeilus, Pierce Manufacturing Inc., and Pratt Miller.